Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 I look at this as an opportunity to give back to my community and educate young men and women that gangs and violence only lead to destruction.

-Holy all right, let's go back to the to the clip.
+All right, let's go back to the clip.

-It says, While I've agreed to always be truthful, I want to make it perfectly clear that I have not made any statements, have not been interviewed, have not cooperated, have not agreed to testify, or be a witness for or against any party in the case, and have absolutely no intention.
+It says, while I've agreed to always be truthful, I want to make it perfectly clear that I have not made any statements, have not been interviewed, have not cooperated, have not agreed to testify or be a witness for or against any party in the case and have absolutely no intent.

 But that contradicts the plea agreement, which we're gonna talk about here in a second.